-What if you knew exactly what to work on when designing or working on your website.
-Like the ultimate insiders’ tips to creating something amazing?
+What if you knew exactly what to work on when designing or working on your website?
+Like the ultimate insider tips to creating something amazing?

-We all know that speed and functionality are key to a website that works, but site owners often focus on the numbers or letter grades or performance instead of what is really important to the visitor. – usability.
-With a few simple adjustments to your content and your website, you too can have happy visitors that find what they need.
+We all know that speed and functionality are key to a website that works, but site owners often focus on the numbers or letter grades, or performance instead of what is really important to the visitor. – usability.
+With a few simple adjustments to your content and website, you can also have happy visitors that find what they need.

 Here’s the deal – it’s not too terribly difficult once you know the marks to hit, and I can help you understand those in the next few minutes.

 The bottom line is that your website takes work and planning and thought.
 And most important of it all, it MUST be user-friendly.

 When we first started camping in our RV, the dealer helped us pick the perfect unit.
 Now I’ve camped most of my life, so I thought I knew it all.
 Yet, there were small things that only seasoned veteran RVers knew I was not privy to then.